Czech Wedding Traditions Complete Guide for Modern Couples

 - Timing: Usually 2-3 hours into reception

-- Participants: 5-10 groom’s friends organize kidnapping
+- Participants: Several of the groom’s friends organize the kidnapping

 - Ransom components: Drinks for kidnappers, singing, or challenges